nucleuscloud/neosync/compose/README.md

 ### Logs

 Loki, Promtail are used to suck up logs from the work and serve them into the dashboard.

-They expect the `neosync-network` docker network to exist.

 Promtail scrapes the docker container logs files and pushes them into Loki.